Léo Dubois

-Early life

-Dubois' father Jean-Pierre was born in Lebanon, and was adopted at 13-months old by a French family.

 Club career

 Early career

-As a youth, Dubois trained with amateur sides SC Gemmois and ES Segré.
+As a youth, Dubois trained with amateur sides Gemmois and ES Segré.

 Nantes

-Dubois eventually made the books of top division club FC Nantes and made his league debut on 9 May 2015 against Bordeaux in a 2–1 away defeat; replacing Kian Hansen after 83 minutes.
+Dubois eventually made the books of top division club Nantes and made his league debut on 9 May 2015 against Bordeaux in a 2–1 away defeat; replacing Kian Hansen after 83 minutes.

 Lyon

 Dubois joined fellow Ligue 1 club Lyon on 1 July 2018.
 Dubois signed a four-year contract with the club.
 On 27 September 2020, Dubois scored only his fifth ever Ligue 1 goal, in over 140 appearances, in a 1–1 draw with Lorient at the Stade du Moustoir.
 Dubois was named club captain by manager Peter Bosz in 2021 following the sale of Memphis Depay to Barcelona.

 Galatasaray

 On 21 July 2022, Dubois signed with Süper Lig club Galatasaray for a reported €3M.
+Dubois became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

+On 31 August 2024, it was announced that the contract between Galatasaray and Dubois was mutually terminated.